How to format a hard drive, SSD, or USB flash drive

 - In the Format window, click the down arrow under File system.

 - Choose the best option for your needs.
-FAT32 or NTFS are the most common file systems used on computers.
+FAT32 (file allocation table) or NTFS (NTFS file system) are the most common file systems used on computers.

 - Click the Start button to format the USB drive to the selected file system.